+4 U.S. guaranteed obligations and collateral for repurchase agreements which are explicitly guaranteed by the U.S. government do not require disclosure of credit quality.
 The State Treasury's investment policies allow for unlimited investments in U.S. obligations and certain Federal Agency obligations.
 For other investments, the investment policies address concentration of credit risk by placing limits on amounts invested per issuer (taking into account the maturity date and duration of the investment).
 In addition, the policies also address limits on certain investments by credit ratings.
 Limits on amounts invested are expressed in dollar amounts per issuer and also in total amounts per investment type as a percentage of the investment pool's market value.
 As of June 30, 2023, more than five percent of the State Treasury's investment pool is invested in the Federal National Mortgage Association (FNMA).
-These investments are approximately 7 percent of the State Treasury's investments pool.
+These investments pool.